 When we were planning our trip to Paris and I was thinking of all of the recipe inspiration I would come back with, I honestly never thought I would be sharing a creamy baked pasta recipe.

-But on our last night there, I had this magical cheesy, creamy baked pasta deliciousness, and I couldn't keep it from you.
+But on our last night there, I had this magical cheesy, creamy baked pasta deliciousness, at Hotel Amour and I couldn't keep it from you.

 Jump to:

-- How to make creamy baked pasta with bacon and cheese
+- How to make creamy pasta with bacon and cheese

-- What to serve with creamy baked pasta
+- What to serve with creamy pasta with bacon

 - More pasta recipes